 Millet (Bajra) for Babies – Health Benefits and Recipes

 If you’re a parent to a baby or toddler, you’ve most likely heard from their doctor or nutritionist that a baby’s diet is instrumental in their development.
 And we couldn’t agree more!
 What you feed your baby will impact their physical health and form dietary habits in them.
 This is why giving healthy foods to babies is important from early on.
-Millets, is one of the healthiest ingredients for babies and adults to include in their diet and it is also one of the most versatile ingredients to cook with.
+Millet for baby is one of the healthiest ingredients for babies and adults to include in their diet and it is also one of the most versatile ingredients to cook with.
 Read on to know when and how you can include millet in your baby’s diet!

-What is Millet?
+What Is Millet?

-Millets are a gluten-free, rich in fibre grain that is a nutritious, highly digestible grain that is both nutritious and easy to prepare.
+Millets are gluten-free, and rich in fibre grain that is a nutritious, highly digestible grain that is both nutritious and easy to prepare.
 This grain is considered one of the least allergenic foods available today.
 It very closely resembles barley in terms of size and shape but is high in fibre, which makes it easy to digest.
 Millets are also considered superfoods because it is additionally rich in Vitamin B, Protein, Potassium, Iron, Magnesium and Phosphorus.

 What Kinds of Millet Are Available in India?